-- What software can I use to create a Newton Book?
+- What software do I use to create a Newton Book?

-- Can I create a Newton Book on a Newton?
+- How do I create a Newton Book on a Newton?

 A. Using Newton Books

-1. How do you view a Newton Book?
+1. How do I view a Newton Book?

 The Newton Book Reader is a system-wide service built into the Newton OS.
 Refer to the user guide that came with your Newton device for details on using the Book Reader, including turning pages, viewing the table of contents, annotating, setting bookmarks, and so on.

-2. Can I use MacinTalk with a Newton Book?
+2. How do I use MacinTalk with a Newton Book?